inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 The dockerfile allows you to expand on a base image and create your own more complex images.
 The file contains instructions on how to set up the container and includes actions such as running commands, installing libraries, and copying files into the container.

 ##### DOCKERFILE EXAMPLE THAT RUNS A PIPELINE.PY FILE
-In this example a data pipeline (pipeline.py) is copied to the container and run on creation.
+In this example a data pipeline (pipeline.py) is copied to the container and executed on creation.
 ```python
 FROM python:3.9.1